portworx/lcfs/lcfs/README.md

 ```

 ### Test lcfs
-Choose a device or file to start lcfs with.
-For example, `/dev/sdb`.
+LCFS stores it's data on a phsyical device, for example `/dev/sdb`.
+It then deploys two mount points to the host.
+The first mount point is used for `/var/lib/docker` and the second mount point is deployed into a running container.
+Therefore, when starting LCFS directly, you provide 3 parameters:
+1. A device to use
+2. The first mountpoint (which is used for `/var/lib/docker`.
+3. The third mountpoint (which is used for storing container layers).

 You can start lcfs as follows:

 ```
 # cd lcfs/lcfs
+# mkdir -p /mnt1 && mkdir -p /mnt2
-# sudo ./lcfs /dev/sdb /mnt /mnt2 > /dev/null &
+# sudo ./lcfs /dev/sdb /mnt1 /mnt2 > /dev/null &
 # mount
 ```